Saraakallio

 The currently prevailing view is that ontologically, the Kalevalaic epic runic songs in performance were not of this type, i.e., actualising what they describe, but rather were simply representations in narrative form of epic events and their participants, such as Louhi.
 The academic Mr. Frog articulates this view: “The noita appears to have used song…in poetic epic as a means of communicating knowledge of the mythic world”.
 (23) The runes were two-dimensional “textual objects” limited to a communicative function.

 How does Mr. Frog come to this conclusion?
-He refers to stories of the Northern Uralic Nenet culture, whom we will meet below, as actualising what they describe.
-He says their stories “seem to have been conceived, not in terms of text made of language, but as events with historical or mythic reality”.
+He refers to stories of the Northern Uralic Nenets culture, whom we will meet below, that “seem to have been conceived, not in terms of text made of language, but as events with historical or mythic reality”.
 They were “ imagined as iconic and actualizing what they describe”.
 Moreover, “In Nenets tradition, an epic song was conceived not simply as events constituting the narrative but also as an active and independent being that could move around and do things, as well as be present as an agent within the narrative itself”.
 (22)

 The main criterion that Frog seems to put forward for the identification of stories that in performance are independent beings who can actualise persons and events seems to be that they are ‘conceived’ or ‘imagined’ by their creators to have this capacity.
 Apparently, unlike the Nenets, the original creators of the Kalevalaic runes did not conceive or imagine the performance of runes in this way, and so they remained “text made of language”.